Tutorial

 (1) Setting up the problem description

-The problems description involves the physically description of the wind farm, the turbines, and the wind resource.
+The problems description involves the physical description of the wind farm, the turbines, and the wind resource.
 While this tutorial uses the same design across all the wind turbines and mostly equal properties across all wind flow states, all turbines and flow states can be unique.

 For API demonstration purposes, we have directly assigned all values.
 However, values may be loaded from .csv and/or .yaml files.